Tiny Teddy

 Tiny Teddy is a brand of sweet biscuits manufactured by Arnott's in Australia, since 1991.

-Scott Dewar, son of biscuit designer Robert Dewar is credited with the concept of shrinking the normal "Teddy Bear Biscuit" to a bite sized and cute "Tiny Teddy".

 Each biscuit is small and teddy bear-shaped, and variations in facial expression have been given the names Happy, Sleepy, Grumpy, Cheeky, Silly and Hungry.
 They are similar in appearance to the North American Teddy Grahams.

-Tiny Teddy biscuits are available in seven flavours:
+Tiny Teddy biscuits are available in five flavours: